I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.

 - How do I find Custom Campaigns in the Google Analytics interface?

-- How do I make sure that UTM parameters are working properly?
+- How do I make sure that UTM codes are working properly?

 - Why are my UTM parameters not working properly and how to fix it?

-- Do 301 and 302 redirects strip UTM parameters and affect data?
+- Do 301 and 302 redirects strip UTM tags and affect data?